BenjaminElifLarsen/AnsiblePratice/readme.txt

 Got it to work, had to allow Docker to intergrate with the wsl ubuntu distro.
 Also updated the hostDocker file to help fix some problems.
 The name of the host needs to be same as the docker container.

-Debian does not support LSB, however, instead of failing it just return an empty array.
+Debian does not support LSB, however, instead of failing it just returns an empty array.

+Stopping a container will make it unreachable as expected.